 I open my email to see if anything needs my immediate attention since I don’t plan on going in until after Butterfly leaves.
 Lots of reminders of meetings this week, and of course I have that fucking group thing tonight—terribly dull without Anastasia but a necessary evil nonetheless.
 Dinner with the family on Saturday to discuss the Helping Hands fundraiser—can’t I just write a check?
 Good grief.
 Three emails from Elena since yesterday.
 Do I want to even bother?
 I still have the investment in her salons, so there will be some kind of contact with her, but I can always assure that any contact between us takes place with a second party always present… during business hours… at Grey House.
 We are certainly no longer friends and I definitely don’t need to be alone in a room with that woman because I may just kill her.
 I open each of the emails and read the various lies about this all being a misunderstanding and how we really need to discuss this so that our friendship doesn’t suffer further damage and Ana obviously poisoning my mind against her and all the little Elena-isms that she once used to keep me in check that no longer have an effect on me.
 Sorry, Oh Creepy One, it’s not going to work this time.

 I think better about responding to any of her emails because the last thing that I want to do is encourage her.
 I do notice that there is an email from Welch concerning Mr. David.
 It’s his preliminary background check.
 Edward Robert David is 27 years old, soon to be 28.
 He owns a web design business here in Seattle, one which did very well last year by the way.
-Mr. David has more than a few pennies to rub together, I see.. not as much as I do, of course, but he’s pretty set.
+Mr. David has more than a few pennies to rub together, I see… not as many as I do, of course, but he’s pretty set.
 That could add to the fucker’s cockiness.
 He’s from Cedar Rapids, Iowa—talk about Nowheresville!
 He graduated from the University of Washington a year before Ana, which is where he met her.
 What in the hell made him come to Washington?
 Maybe he was hoping to fall in with Paul Allen and Microsoft.
 He started his education at the University of Iowa, but withdrew in the middle of the first semester and transferred to U-Dub in the spring.
 Parents are Evelyn and James David, still alive.
 They own a specialty sporting goods business in Cedar Rapids that does very well.
 Two brothers, Marcus and James Jr., both older than he.
 Nothing stands out too much except… what brought him to Washington from Cedar Rapids?

 I hear her before I see her—thick heels clicking along marble tile.
 I look up just in time to see Butterfly leaning against the door frame.
 Oh, fuck.
 My breath catches in my chest when I take in her full attire.
 Very short black denim shorts and a tank top, covered by another one of my shirts—worn and not laundered, no doubt—tied around her petite waist and a pair of black strappy sandals with thick heels.
 Her hair is cascading over her shoulders in beautiful chestnut waves and she is looking completely and utterly fuckable right now!